Diane Court: Nobody thinks it will work, do they?

 - In Much Ado About Nothing, Don Pedro proclaims that Beatrice and Benedick are a good match for each other.
 Everyone else is highly skeptical due to their constant bickering, but they still agree to help him try to set them up.

 - In Family Guy, Lois, the bright, attractive daughter of a very wealthy Rhode Island family, married Peter, a not-so-bright jock, although this is more of an Odd Couple.
 It's revealed in one episode that when Peter and Lois first became a couple, hardly anyone that Peter and Lois would actually make a compatible couple, and that Lois's sister, Carol, was one of the few people (if not the only person) to actually support their relationship.

 - Lois Duncan, author of many famous suspense stories, described her husband Don Arquette, as being an engineer and so different from her that many family members thought they would not be able to talk about anything besides the weather.
 Yet they have been married since 1965.

 - Lord Rosebery commented that the marriage of Winston Churchill and Clementine Hozier wouldn't last more than six months.
 It lasted 56 years, until the former's death.

-- Ozzy Osbourne and his wife Sharon are another Real Life.
-When they got married, everyone expected his hard-driving rock and roll lifestyle to destroy any chance they had of staying together.
+- When Ozzy Osbourne and his now-wife Sharon got married, everyone expected his hard-driving rock and roll lifestyle to destroy any chance they had of staying together.
 28 plus years later, in spite of a few close calls before Ozzie cut back on the pharmaceuticals, they're still together.